Fiber product homotopy method for multiparameter eigenvalue problems

 We refer the reader to \cite[Section~2]{PLESTENJAK2015585} for a discussion of how a coupled system of two-point boundary value problems, representing Mathieu's angular and radial equations, yields a two-parameter eigenvalue problem (thus $k =2$) upon Chebyshev collocation discretization.
 The dimensions of the matrices $n_1$ and $n_2$ correspond to the number of points used in the discretization.

 In Figure~\ref{fig:Application_1_Mathieu}, we present accuracy result for a two-parameter eigenvalue problem with $n_1 = 18$ and $n_2 =38$ coming from a Mathieu system.
 The horizontal axis represents the $n_1n_2 = 684$ eigenvalues, ordered from the smallest to largest by the norm of $\Lam_1$.

-The vertical axis represents the size of the backward errors on a log scale.
+The vertical axis measures backward errors on a log scale.
 The blue plot shows the backward error of our fiber product homotopy method whereas the red plot is that for the Delta method.
 With few exceptions, fiber product homotopy produces significantly more accurate results than the Delta method by orders of magnitude.
-Indeed, every eigenpair computed with our method in this experiment has a backward error that is less than $10^{-15}$.
+Indeed, every eigenpair computed with our method here has a backward error that is less than $10^{-15}$.